GreyCardinal69/Fluence/README.md

         N times as i { create_enemy(i * 20); }
         ```

-#### `match` — Powerful Pattern Matching
+#### `match` — Versatile Pattern Matching
-The `match` statement is Fluence's powerful and flexible tool for handling complex conditional logic based on a value's identity.
+The `match` statement is a flexible tool for handling complex conditional logic based on a value's identity.
 It can be used as a traditional statement (like a `switch`) or as an expression that returns a value.

 *   **Expression-Style `match` (`->`)**

     This is the most common form.
 It's an expression that evaluates to the value of the first matching case.
-It **must be exhaustive**, meaning a `rest` (default) case is required if all other possibilities aren't covered.
+It must be exhaustive, meaning a `rest` (default) case is required if all other possibilities aren't covered.

     ```cs
     // Before: A clunky if/else if/else chain